Reliable Stent Placement and Angioplasty in Williamsport, PA

 In some cases, a heart attack may require an emergency angioplasty.
 Doctors may find a blockage while diagnosing a heart attack.

-What to Expect With Angioplasty at Susquehanna Health
+What to Expect With Angioplasty

 The procedure may last anywhere from 30 minutes to several hours, depending on the extent of your condition and time needed to clear the blockages.
 Once complete, you’ll need to lie still for several hours.
 In most cases, you’ll stay overnight in a cardiac care unit.